 You can also start with a Shepherd on the Search.

-How to Make Your Own Jesse Tree
+How to Use a Jesse Tree During Advent

 A Jesse Tree, like an Advent Calendar, is interactive.
 However, with an Advent Calendar they can sometimes be very commercial in nature.
-While there’s nothing wrong with this, a Jesse Tree is sacred.
+While there’s nothing wrong with this, a Jesse Tree is purely sacred.

 The heart of the Jesse tree is Jesus.